dmarakom6/shellnotes/README.md

 # Basic Commands:
  ## newnote:
-  Write a new note using gedit.
+  Write a new note using your text-editor.
 ## quicknote:
   Write a note directly from terminal.
 ## readnote: